Alan Brazil: Club career

 In January 1986, he was transferred to Coventry City as part of the deal that sent Terry Gibson to Old Trafford.
 He made 15 league appearances, scoring twice, and was given a free transfer at the end of the season, with his back problems becoming more evident.
-Joining Queens Park Rangers, he made a total of four appearances, scoring once (the winner against Blackburn in the FA Cup), and went on to play for Bury Town, Chelmsford City and Stambridge United.
+Joining Queens Park Rangers, he made a total of four appearances, scoring once (the winner against Blackburn in the League Cup), and went on to play for Bury Town, Chelmsford City and Stambridge United.
 Brazil left British football in 1988 to join Wollongong City (now the South Coast Wolves), a New South Wales-based club in Australia's National Soccer League.
 He returned to Europe to spend the 1988–89 season with FC Baden of the Swiss Challenge League in the country's second division.

 Suffering from a back injury, Brazil's career wound down with stints at Felixstowe Town, Ipswich-based side Achilles and Wivenhoe Town, where Brazil scored on his only appearance for the club in a 2–1 loss against Bromley on 15 October 1991, before rejoining Chelmsford City to play for their reserves.
 Brazil later played under Garry Hill at Chelmsford Sunday League side Priory Sports, alongside Micky Droy and Paul Parker.